bigbio/quantms.io/docs/PSM.md

 ## Use cases

 The PSM table aims to cover detail on PSM level for AI/ML training and other use-cases.
-The most of content are similar to mzTab.
+Most of the content is similar to mzTab.
 [Parquet](https://github.com/apache/parquet-format) file is a columnar storage format that supports nested data.
-For these large-scale analysis, Parquet has helped its users reduce storage requirements by at least one-third on large datasets, in addition, it greatly improved scan and deserialization time (web use-cases), hence the overall costs.
+For these large-scale analyses, Parquet has helped its users reduce storage requirements by at least one-third on large datasets, in addition, it greatly improved scan and deserialization time (web use-cases), hence the overall costs.
 The following table compares the savings as well as the speedup obtained by converting data into Parquet from CSV.

 - Store details on PSM level including spectrum mz/intensity for specific use-cases such as AI/ML training.
 - Fast and easy visualization and scanning on PSM level.